robertcorponoi/react-rust-wasm-template/README.md

 ```

 To change this, you change the key of `wasm` to whatever you wish to import the built Wasm as.
 However, you will also have to change this anywhere in your code where you import the `wasm` package.

+## GitHub Actions Workflow

+There is a GitHub actions workflow in progress as you can see at .github/workflows but it's currently disabled as there's an issue with the React client build.
+This issue can be tracked [here](https://github.com/robertcorponoi/React-Rust-Wasm-Template/issues/1).

 ## License